taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 const higherOrderFunction = () => { ... };
 ~~~~~~~~

-It's a higher order function that is much more readable in JavaScript ES6.
-You will find yourself using higher order functions more often when programming in a functional style.
-It will happen that you not only use one higher order function, but a higher order function that returns a higher order function that returns a function.
+It's a higher-order function that is much more readable in JavaScript ES6.
+You will find yourself using higher-order functions more often when programming in a functional style.
+It will happen that you not only use one higher-order function, but a higher-order function that returns a higher-order function that returns a function.
 Again it becomes easier to read when using JavaScript ES6.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~